-As I have been writing my new eBook, The Ultimate Guide to Tarot Card Meanings, creating the various Tarot card combinations has been one of my favourite activities.
+Creating the various Tarot card combinations has been one of my favourite activities ever since I wrote my eBook, The Ultimate Guide to Tarot Card Meanings.
 Combining Tarot cards enables you to see the interactions between different cards in a way that may strengthen a specific meaning, add some ‘light and shade’ to a meaning, or give it a different meaning altogether.
-It is an activity that can be enjoyed by Tarot beginners right through to Tarot experts, adding a completely new dimension to the practice of Tarot reading.
-It helps the reader to create a true ‘story’ from the cards and encourages a more integrated view of Tarot card reading.
+It’s an activity that can be enjoyed by Tarot beginners right through to Tarot experts, adding a completely new dimension to the practice of Tarot reading.
+It helps the reader create a true ‘story’ from the cards and encourages a more integrated view of Tarot card reading.

 In this post, I provide you with some suggested techniques on how you can create your own Tarot card combinations.